madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 The story here captures the same general themes as in the previous example:

-  - The quadratic basis expansion eventually drastically overfits.
+  - The quadratic basis expansion eventually drastically overfits rapidly.
   - The other basis expansions overfit slowly.
   - For very a very small number of estimated parameters, each of the basis expansions is biased.
   - The variance in test error is generally stable as more parameters are added to the model, *except* for the polynomial regression, which explodes.